 Duong Hoang Quyen

-Dr. Duong Hoang Quyen is the Program Executive of the Equity Initiative.
-Quyen is an expert on health policy strategy development, program design, and high-level advocacy in the ASEAN region.
-Quyen worked for The Atlantic Philanthropies for more than seven years, where she developed and managed The Atlantic’s grant portfolio related to health system strengthening and human resources within health.
-Prior to joining The Atlantic Philanthropies, Quyen was with the Joint United Nations Programme on HIV/AIDS (UNAIDS) in Hanoi as National Programme Officer for seven years.
-Her experience covers policy and strategy development, program design, and health sector-wide approaches.
-Quyen completed her medical degree from Ha Noi Medical University and her postgraduate study in Public Policy Analysis and Management at University of Washington, Seattle, USA.
+Dr. Duong Hoang Quyen is the Program Executive of The Equity Initiative.
+In this position, Dr. Quyen is responsible for program strategic planning and implementation support for fellowship learning events, including the coordination of external faculty and guest speakers.
+She brings deep expertise in health policy strategy development and high-level advocacy in the ASEAN region to this position.
+Her 25-year experience covers policy and strategy development, program design, and health sector-wide approaches.
+Previously, Dr. Quyen has worked for The Atlantic Philanthropies for nine years, where she developed and managed The Atlantic’s grant portfolio related to health system strengthening, addressing public health concerns, and capacity building for community-based organisations.
+Prior to joining The Atlantic Philanthropies, Dr. Quyen was with the Joint United Nations Programme on HIV/AIDS (UNAIDS) as National Programme Officer.

 Kanokrat (Nok) Thomthong is CMB Foundation’s Bangkok Office Manager and EI Coordinator.
 Before joining The Equity Initiative, Nok was Admin Officer for HealthSpace.Asia (HSA) and at the Department of Preventative and Social Medicine at Chulalongkorn University.
 Previously, Nok worked in administration at the Mandarin Oriental, Bangkok’s School of the Oriental Hotel Apprenticeship Program (OHAP) for five years.
 She graduated with an Advanced Diploma in Hotel Management from TAFE, NSW in Newcastle, Australia.

-Kim Cruz is the Communications and Knowledge & Learning Manager for the Equity Initiative.
-He plans and implements EI’s communication strategy which includes oversight over social media, the E-Newsletter and the EI Website.
-Previously, Kim worked for World Vision Thailand for 6 years with a range of roles from Community Development Coordinator, Program Information Management Manager, and Learning Research and Innovation Manager.
+Kim Cruz is the Communications Manager for the Equity Initiative and plans and implements EI’s communication strategy.
+Kim has worked in the development field in Thailand for over a decade, which includes time at World Vision Thailand with roles ranging from community development, program information systems, and learning, research and innovation.
 Kim spent his childhood in Cambodia and Laos, is Filipino by birth, and graduated from the Australian National University with a Bachelor’s Degree in Development majoring in Development and Anthropology.

 Maytiwa (May) Thavornpinittham